Pettor/app-pixi-image-editor/README.md

 This is a React component for using Pixi as an image editor.
 The editor can load an image and contains several different tools and mechanics to view and adjust the content.

+## Demo
+To check out a demo of the latest main branch [click here](https://pettor.github.io/component-pixi-image-editor).

 ## Getting Started

 To get started with this template, follow these steps: